PacketShepard/stubby-docker/README.md

 # Unbound and Stubby Docker Images

+Thanks to Matthew Vance for his original work here.

 ## What does this do?

 This allows you to run Stubby without losing the performance benefits of having a local caching DNS resolver.
 Historically, Stubby had better DNS over TLS support than Unbound.